-This article discribe how to create a personal Debian package repository with reprepro1 step by step.
+This article describes how to set up a personal Debian package repository with reprepro1 step by step.

 install reprepro package